 Step 2 - Local Authority Briefing

 Once at the venue the chair will request the Local Authority presents the planning context and their observations around the application.
+The panel will be invited to seek clarifications and questions prior to the applicants presentation.

 Step 3 - Presentation